gatsbyjs/gatsby/docs/blog/2017-09-18-gatsby-modern-static-generation/index.md

 I [started experimenting](https://kostasbariotis.com/hands-on-react-js/) with React two years ago.
-It came with so many features out of the box that no one ever has seen except the guys working internally on Facebook’s codebase.
+It came with so many features out of the box that no one ever has seen except the guys working internally on Facebook's codebase.
 But the thing that stood out immediately was the way which React was handling the DOM, aka the Virtual DOM.

-To change a page’s display, you have to change the DOM -- but changing the DOM is computationally expensive, so -- slow.
+To change a page's display, you have to change the DOM -- but changing the DOM is computationally expensive, so -- slow.
 React is smart, and analyzes the changes you want to make so it applies only required changes, thus making the rendering much faster.